ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * 'gid', whose value is encoded as a CBOR array, containing zero or more group identifiers.
 The handler indicates that those are the identifiers it is sending group names and GROUPNAMEs for.
 This CBOR array is a subset of the 'gid' array in the FETCH request.

 * 'gname', whose value is encoded as a CBOR array, containing zero or more group names.
+The elements of this array are encoded as text strings.
 Each element of index i of this CBOR array corresponds to the element of group identifier i in the 'gid' array.

 * 'guri', whose value is encoded as a CBOR array, containing zero or more URIs, each indicating a GROUPNAME resource.
+The elements of this array are encoded as text strings.
 Each element of index i of this CBOR array corresponds to the element of group identifier i in the 'gid' array.

 If the KDC does not find any group associated with the specified group identifiers, the handler returns a response with payload formatted as a CBOR byte string of zero length.